-A unitholders’ agreement is generally recommended where there is more than one unitholder in the same unit trust; even if the other unitholder is a related party.
-This type of agreement confirms the terms and conditions of the relationship between unitholders and covers matters that are not adequately or appropriately addressed in the unit trust deed especially to minimise any future uncertainty, dispute or friction should there be a difference of opinion between the parties in respect to how the unit trust should be operated or how a unitholder can transfer their units, etc.
+A unitholders agreement is generally recommended where there is more than one unitholder in the same unit trust; even if the other unitholder is a related party.
+This agreement confirms the terms and conditions of the relationship between unitholders and covers matters that are not adequately or appropriately addressed in the unit trust deed.
+This is important to minimise any future uncertainty, dispute or friction, should there be a difference of opinion between the parties in respect of how the unit trust should be operated or how a unitholder can transfer their units, etc.

 - The core purpose and objectives of the unit trust, eg, to acquire and hold a property for long-term.
 Some unit trusts impose a requirement that the property is to be sold at the end of every say 5 years unless a 75% majority of unitholders vote to retain the property.